Tuesday, May 16, 2017

 Sugar in the American diet is still the main culprit.
 There are well intended cooks, chefs, foodies out there that continually laud over food as good for you yet it contains unnecessary added sugar.

+Most all, don't cook with sugar, don't add sugar to recipes and don't buy food with added sugar.
 The best cooks know the foods they use and the amount of natural sugar in them as well as savory flavors in foods.
 Begin by cooking with the basics and expand with natural flavors and be amazed in knowing how much sugar you really don't need.